-- Only two buttons to hit for the next song.
+- There are only two buttons to hit for the next song.

 - With only three pushes, you can go back to one song.

-- Press and hold – Toggle ANC/Adaptive Transparency modes
+- Press and hold – Toggle ANC and adaptive transparency modes

 - Using “Hey Siri,” you may do a variety of things, such as adjust the volume, ask for directions, manage the playback, and check your messages.

-AirPods Pro has auto-play/pause.
+AirPods Pro has auto-play and pause.
 When you remove the earphones, the music stops.
-When you remove the earbuds, ANC or Transparency mode turns off too.
+When you remove the earbuds, ANC or Transparency Mode, turns off too.
 The skin-detect sensor prevents the buds from playing music in your pocket.
-The AirPods (3rd generation) and Beats Fit Pro’s sensor is welcome back.
+The AirPods (3rd generation) and Beats Fit Pro’s sensors are welcome back.

 AirPods Pro (second generation): How do I activate Spatial Audio?